Ejay234/Covid-19-Spread/README.md

 # Covid-19-Spread
-A stimulation created by the programming language, Netlogo.
+A simulation created by the programming language, Netlogo.

 # WHAT IS IT?

-This model is a stimulation of covid-19 spread.
+This model is a simulation of covid-19 spread.

 # HOW IT WORKS